Maurice Rose: Death

 On March 30, 1945, Rose was riding with members of his staff at the front of a 3rd Armored column a few miles south of the city of Paderborn in a rural forested area.
 Receiving reports of units being cut off by German troops, they turned around to investigate, and suddenly began taking small arms, tank, and anti-tank fire.
 Rose and his staff jumped into a nearby ditch as the tank leading their column took a direct hit and was destroyed.
 When they realized that they were being surrounded by German tanks of the SS Brigade Westfalen they re-mounted their vehicles and attempted to escape, driving off the road and through a nearby field.
 As they turned back onto the road they saw it was occupied by more German tanks.

 Recognizing that they were about to be cut off, the driver of the lead jeep in Rose's party accelerated and narrowly made it past the German tanks.
 The driver of Rose's jeep attempted the same maneuver, but one of the German tanks succeeded in cutting them off.
 Rose and the other passengers dismounted, and the German tank commander opened his hatch and aimed a machine pistol at them.
 Rose reached towards his holster, either to surrender his pistol or attempt to fight his way out.
-The German tank commander then shot several times, with 14 rounds hitting Rose, including several in the head.
+The German tank commander then opened fire, with 14 rounds hitting Rose, including several in the head.
 The other passengers from Rose's jeep ran into the woods, hid overnight, and were reunited with friendly units the next morning.
 They later returned to retrieve Rose's body and the documents he was carrying.
 Rose was buried at Netherlands American Cemetery and Memorial.

-Investigation into Rose's death
+Investigation

 Investigators led by Leon Jaworski later looked into whether Rose's death could be considered a war crime, which might have been the case if Rose and his staff were shot while attempting to surrender.
 The investigation concluded that the German tank crew probably believed Rose intended to fight, and had no idea they had killed a high-ranking commander, because his body and several sensitive documents he was carrying were not removed from his jeep.
 Rose was the highest-ranking American killed by enemy fire in the European Theater of Operations during the war.

-Family

-In 1920, Rose married Venice Hanson (1895–1962) of Salt Lake City.
-They separated in 1928 or 1929, and divorced in 1931.
-Maurice Rose and Venice Hanson were the parents of a son, Maurice "Mike" Rose (1925–2010), a career officer in the United States Marine Corps who attained the rank of colonel and was a veteran of World War II, the Korean War, and the Vietnam War.

-Rose married Virginia Barringer (1912–1997) in 1934.
-They were the parents of a son, Maurice Roderick "Reece" Rose (1941–2020) who spent his career in law enforcement, including service as chief of police for the San Antonio International Airport.